 Summertime Salsa Fresca Recipe

 Since hot weather is on its way, I figured this recipe would be just the thing to share with you.
 It’s easy as pie.
-Actually, it’s even easier than pie.
+Actually, it’s way easier than pie.

 As I mentioned, most of our salsa usually vanished on the first day.
 We could never get enough of it.
 We’d even make taco salad just so we could slather it all over our dinner.